dodecaphonic/dodecaphonic.github.io/_posts/2022-02-08-concurrent-io-using-dry-monads-tasks.markdown

 => Task(?)
 ```

 Since it's an asynchronous computation, it doesn't block or immediately have a value (unless you run it in the `:immediate` thread pool — see the documentation).
 That's why you see `Task(?)`.
-The computation _does_ start immediately.
-However, if your `Task` consists of an HTTP call, it's in-flight as soon as a thread is available for scheduling.
+The computation _does_ start immediately; if your `Task` consists of an HTTP call, it's in-flight as soon as a thread is available for scheduling.
 This is different from other languages and libraries, which often separate describing a computation from running it.

 When you ask for a Task's value (with `Task#value!`), it blocks until it can produce one: